CjSong97/tutorial-v2/content/introduction.md

     - Extensions: smalljava
 3. Click `Finish`

-Allow the project wizard to run and it will create 5 different projects in your workspace.
-Once finished you should see the `SmallJava.xtext` file opened in the current editing view.
+Once the project wizard is finished it will create 5 different projects in your workspace.
+You should see the `SmallJava.xtext` file opened in the current editor view.
 Now you should have:
 - An Eclipse with DDK plugins imported from the Github repository
 - A DDK runtime
 - A brand new Xtext project named SmallJava

 We will mostly be working in the folder called `org.example.smalljava`.
 You are now ready to start implementing your own DSL named SmallJava!